How the Church Exploded with Believers in The New Testament Using Small Groups?

 These groups of four would be the ideal group for problem-solving, organizing, and supporting one another.
 For example, the first group of four is also mentioned in other parts of the Gospel of Matthew.

-Matt 17:1 says, “after six days Jesus took Peter, James, and John his brother, and led them up on a high mountain by themselves.”
+Matthew 17:1 says, “after six days Jesus took Peter, James, and John his brother, and led them up on a high mountain by themselves.”
 A vision of Elijah and Moses together with Christ was given to this first group on the Mount of Transfiguration, so as to strengthen and encourage the other disciples after the resurrection.
 In like manner, Christ chose the same group to accompany Him in the Garden of Gethsemane just before the crucifixion.
-Matt 26:36, 37 says, “Jesus came with them to a place called Gethsemane, and said to the disciples, sit here while I go and pray over there.
+Matthew 26:36, 37 says, “Jesus came with them to a place called Gethsemane, and said to the disciples, sit here while I go and pray over there.
 And He took with Him Peter and the two sons of Zebedee.”
 Here Christ needed the support and sympathy of the inner group.
 However, in the middle of the night they were overcome by sleep and therefore could not give Him the encouragement He needed so badly.
 The four-man group is the main group used for support, intimate relationships, problem-solving, organizing, sharing, praying, and giving sympathy.
 The task of the inner group is helping one another in crisis as Christ needed from the disciples in the Garden of Gethsemane, or having a special revelation from Christ on the Mount of Transfiguration, so as to strengthen the faith of the other disciples after the resurrection.

 The Groups of Two Disciples